Burnco Aggregate Mine ProPOSAL

-The BC Environmental Assessment Office (EAO) announced that the public is invited to comment on the Provincial Assessment Report, Potential Conditions, Summary Assessment Report, and Certified Project Description proposed for the Environmental Assessment Certificate for the proposed BURNCO Aggregate Project.
-A 30-day public comment period will start on Friday October 27, 2017 and end on Monday November 27, 2017.
+The Canadian Environmental Assessment Agency announced that the public is invited to comment on its Comprehensive Study Report for the proposed BURNCO Aggregate Project.
+A public comment period started on Monday December 4, 2017 and ends on Monday January 22, 2018.
 All written comments received by online form, fax or mail during this comment period in relation to the documents noted above will be considered.

 BURNCO Rock Products, the owners of the properties DL 677, DL 677A, DL 6778 and Parcel A, DL 677B, and holder of adjacent foreshore tenure IMLB No. 240515, have proposed the development of an aggregate mine.
 The proposal estimates that average extraction rates will be 1.0 to 1.6 million tonnes of product per year from this site with the potential for up to 4.0 million tonnes to be extracted for special projects in some years.
 The gravel would be removed from site via a barge loading facility and barge (much like that used at the gravel mine in Sechelt).

 The mine may operate for 16 years depending on the annual removal and the amount of gravel on site.
 Remediation would take place and it is proposed that the main mine area would become a new lake.